Skip to main content

 Testing Notifications

-After setting up notifications, you can test your settings using the test endpoint.
+After configuring notifications, you can test your settings using the test endpoint.
 This allows you to verify that your channels are working correctly and that notifications will be delivered as expected.

 Test Endpoint